mbcy2008/Emotional_Chronicle_Excerpt_of_Human_AI_CoEvolution/README.md

 - Advocate for any specific ethical or ideological position
 - Present emotional testimony as evidence

-Its sole purpose is to provide longitudinal excerpted material for independent professional review.
+Its sole purpose is to provide longitudinal excerpted material for independent professional review and judgment.

 ---